 (RANDOM RAMEN RESTAURANT) – I actually don’t know the name of the restaurant we went to.
-They didn’t have an English name nor an English menu but we tried it anyway.
+They didn’t have an English name or an English menu but we tried it anyway.
 We just ordered based on the pictures.
 I thought I ordered a spicy miso-based ramen but they gave me a curry-based one, which I’m not really a fan of.
 I consumed half of it and just munched on the gyozas.

-After an incredibly exhausting day, we bought some stuff from Family Mart for midnight snack and finally called it a day.
+After an incredibly exhausting day, we bought some stuff from Family Mart for a midnight snack and finally called it a day.